pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

    .. py:attribute:: folder

-      A :py:class:Folder which illustrates the user's organisation of waves.
+      A :py:class:`Folder` which illustrates the user's organisation of waves.
       You'll need to use search to get the waves inside these, though.

 .. py:class:: Folder(fid, name, icon, search, children)